mozilla/ichnaea/docs/metrics.rst

 ``data.observation.drop#type:wifi,reason:malformed``
 ``data.observation.drop#type:wifi,reason:malformed,key:<api_shortname>`` : counters

-    Count incoming cell or wifi observations that were discarded before integration due to some internal consistency, range or validity-condition error encountered while attempting to normalize the observation.
+    Count incoming cell or wifi :term:`observations` that were discarded before integration due to some internal consistency, range or validity-condition error encountered while attempting to normalize the :term:`observation`.

 ``data.observation.drop#type:cell,reason:blocklisted``,
 ``data.observation.drop#type:wifi,reason:blocklisted`` : counters

-    Count incoming cell or wifi observations that were discarded before integration due to the presence of a blocklist record for the station (see next metric).
+    Count incoming cell or wifi :term:`observations` that were discarded before integration due to the presence of a blocklist record for the :term:`station` (see next metric).

 ``data.observation.insert#type:cell``,
 ``data.observation.insert#type:wifi`` : counters

-    Count cell or wifi observations that are successfully normalized, integrated and not discarded due to consistency errors.
+    Count cell or wifi :term:`observations` that are successfully normalized, integrated and not discarded due to consistency errors.

 ``data.station.blocklist#type:cell,action:add,reason:moving``,
 ``data.station.blocklist#type:wifi,action:add,reason:moving`` : counters

-    Count any cell or wifi that is blocklisted due to the acceptance of multiple observations at sufficiently different locations.
-In these cases, we decide that the station is "moving" (such as a picocell or mobile hotspot on a public transit vehicle) and blocklist it, to avoid estimating query positions using the station.
+    Count any cell or wifi that is blocklisted due to the acceptance of multiple :term:`observations` at sufficiently different locations.
+In these cases, we decide that the :term:`station` is "moving" (such as a picocell or mobile hotspot on a public transit vehicle) and blocklist it, to avoid estimating query positions using the :term:`station`.

 Data Pipeline Export Metrics
 ----------------------------

-Incoming reports can also be sent to a number of different export targets.
+Incoming :term:`reports` can also be sent to a number of different export targets.
 We keep metrics about how those individual export targets perform.

 ``data.export.batch#key:<export_key>`` : counter